Activating Machines

 - Validate their license - this step should be initiated client-side from within your software (e.g. prompt them for a license key after starting your software), and can be performed both before and after activation.
 Validating before activation so you can be sure the license supports another machine; validating after activation to ensure the newest activation didn't invalidate the license.

-- Activate their machine - this step should be initiated from within your software, so you can have access to the underlying machine to be able to query information such as MAC address, HDD ID, etc. for use in fingerprinting the user's current machine.
+- Activate their machine - this step should be initiated from within your software, so you can have access to the underlying machine to be able to query information such as device GUID, MAC address, HDD ID, etc. for use in fingerprinting the user's current machine.

-Activation requests can either be performed client- or server-side, and depending on which one of those you choose, the tokens you use to make the request will be different i.e. product tokens vs. user tokens vs. activation tokens, for server-side and client-side machine activations.
+Activation requests can either be performed client- or server-side, and depending on which one of those you choose, the tokens you use to make the request will be different i.e. product tokens vs. user tokens vs. license tokens, for server-side and client-side machine activations.

 How to identify a device